LucaVazz/ScoreSaber-Rank-Panel/README.md

 ### Features
 - shows current global and national Rank
-- shows change of glabel Rank for the current day and the current week (last 7 days)
+- shows change of global Rank for the current day and the current week (last 7 days)
 - shows current Performance Points Count
 - adapts dynamically to the dark and light theme of Twitch
-- coloring fully customizable
+- colouring fully customizable
-- display langauge of the Panel can be set to English or German
+- display language of the Panel can be set to English or German
 - when the streamer is currently playing Beat Saber, it auto-refreshes every minute